πΈπΈ South Sudan

 Kidnapping

-Criminal groups have kidnapped and threatened to kill or hurt people in order to force a third party, like a government, to act or abstain from doing something as a condition of release.
+Criminal groups have kidnapped and threatened to kill or hurt people to force a third party, like a government, to act or abstain from doing something as a condition of release.

 Kidnapping for ransom happens occasionally in South Sudan.
-Criminal groups most frequently target local citizens.
+Criminal groups most frequently target local citizens, including those with other nationalities.

 Landmines

 Landmines are sparsely located throughout the country.
-While most locations are marked, unmarked unexploded ordinance remains a threat and causes multiple casualties each year.
+While most locations are marked, unmarked unexploded ordinance remains a threat and causes multiple deaths each year.

 View More